The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to

 \subsection{$^{120}$Sn}

 The next case under study is the spherical $^{120}$Sn, where, at variance with the previous cases, pairing correlations are important and are modelled with the pairing parameters (set 1) introduced before.
 Superfluidity opens the channel to the $\stackrel{\leftrightarrow}{J}^2$ tensor terms also in the ground-state, preventing the N=70, Z=50 core from being spin-saturated, although the system remains time-reversal invariant.
-Consequently, we still expect no contribution from the time-odd terms in the mean-field.
-While checking this, we noticed that the inclusion of the $\bm S\cdot\bm T$ terms may help the convergence in the static calculation when the squared spin density is kept included.
+Consequently, there is no contribution from the time-odd terms in the mean-field.
+While checking this, we noticed that the inclusion of the $\bm S\cdot\bm T$ terms may help the convergence in the static calculation when the squared spin density is turned on.

 When the $\stackrel{\leftrightarrow}{J}^2$ terms are switched on, the pairing gap changes by 1-2\%, which is far from producing a relevant change on the main properties of giant resonances.
 When using the optimum SLy5 pairing set in connection to the T44 force, a pairing gap of 1.84 MeV is obtained.
-However, even a change of around +20\% of the pairing strength (``pairing set 2''), which significantly alters the pairing gaps, would produce small variations on the response (see Fig.~\ref{F12}, left panel).
-There is consequently no need to further tune the pairing either when modifying the functional for a given force or when changing from SLy5 to T44.
+However, even a change of around +20\% of the pairing strength (``pairing set 2''), which significantly alters the pairing gaps, would produce small variations on the response (cf.~Fig.~\ref{F11}, left panel).
+There is, consequently, no need to further tune the pairing either when modifying the functional for a given force or when changing from SLy5 to T44.